Contents for Aphrodite | Greek Goddess Of Love and Beauty

 Conclusion

-Overall, Aphrodite (Αφροδιτη), the Greek goddess of love, beauty, pleasure, and procreation was an interesting goddess.
-She embodied all that the ancient Greeks thought of with regards to beauty and love.
-It is interesting then that she has to struggle with love her whole life, not being married to someone she truly loves and having to sneak around with Ares.
+Ultimately, I find it interesting then that she had to struggle with love her whole life, not being married to someone she truly loved and having to sneak around with Ares.

 I suppose that’s something the ancients wanted to teach us, that even the goddess of love doesn’t have it all – she still struggles to encapsulate her very essence by having an unhappy marriage, affairs, and discord.